longieirl/BUILD-with-docker/README.md

 ```

 - Login
+Open URL using chrome, the recommended browser for SAP BUILD
 ```
 http://localhost:9000/login
 ```
-Note: if the server does not come up watch the logs
+Note: if the server does not come up, watch the logs to see what is happening
 ```sh
 $ docker logs build-node
 ```